MaximumPigs/MaximumPigs.github.io/_posts/2025-01-018-project-detection-lab-part-two.md

 *Image caption*
 <br />

-So here's a lesson in relativity.
-If several weeks of real time passes between posts, but nobody will read them for months ...
+So here's a philosophical question for you.
+If a year of real time passes between posts, but nobody will ever read them ... has any time passed at all?

 I've made a whole heap of progress since my last write-up, so much that I'm really regretting not breaking it down into smaller chunks between posts.
 I ran into a few problems, and made a few changes but I think it's working ... well, it's at least running and appears to be functional.